taskmedia/helm_ipsec-vpn-server/README.md

 ## Installation

-To deploy the Helm chart please check out this repository and copy the [`values.yaml`](./values.yaml)-file.
+To deploy the Helm chart first copy the [`values.yaml`](./values.yaml)-file and customize your deployment.
 After it was modified you can deploy the chart with the following command.

 ```bash